Page Categories allow you to use the Triggers associated with pages to specify where you want to make changes. They allow you to:

 - Parameter

-For example, let's say that you have a group of product pages that are all located beneath the home page on your site.
-You want to be able to make edits to those pages as a group, instead of specifying each product page individually.
-You can define a Page Category called Product Pages and specify a condition to match any product page located below the home page.
+For example, let's say that you have a group of product pages you want to be able to make edits to those pages as a group, instead of specifying each product page individually.
+You can define a Page Category called Product Details Pages and specify a condition to match any product page.

 Defining a Page Category